 So what can the government and the pensions industry do to make sure today’s young people aren’t tomorrow’s penniless pensioners?

 One of the ways that the government can help is to pass legislation that makes pension saving as appealing as possible, using tax relief in particular.

 Successive governments have already done quite a lot of this.
-For example generous tax relief on pension contributions means that you get at least 20% from the government for every contribution you make, so if you’re a basic rate taxpayer the government adds 20p for every 80p that you put in your pension.
+For example generous tax relief on pension contributions means that you get at least 25% from the government on top of every contribution you make, so if you’re a basic rate taxpayer the government adds £25 for every £100 that you put in your pension.
 And new pension freedom rules mean that when you reach 55 you can take up to 25% of your pension pot as a tax-free lump sum.

 Plus, recent changes to inheritance tax rules mean that, if you die before 75, you can usually pass on your pension without any tax deductions.

 Ramping up workplace auto-enrolment

 Under auto-enrolment rules, most employees are now automatically enrolled into a workplace pension scheme, and employers must make contributions too.
 The minimum contribution level is set to rise to 8% of earnings (including both employee and employer contributions) by 2019, but some are concerned that this level still isn’t high enough.